healthfinch/policies/policy_management_policy.md

 # Policy Management Policy

 healthfinch implements policies and procedures to maintain compliance and integrity of data.
-The Security Officer and Privacy Officer are responsible for maintaining policies and procedures and assuring all Catalyze workforce members, business associates, customers, and partners are adherent to all applicable policies.
+The Security Officer and Privacy Officer are responsible for maintaining policies and procedures and assuring all healthfinch workforce members, business associates, customers, and partners are adherent to all applicable policies.
 Previous versions of polices are retained to assure ease of finding policies at specific historic dates in time.

-## Applicable Standards from the HITRUST Common Security Framework

-* 12.c - Developing and Implementing Continuity Plans Including Information Security

-## Applicable Standards from the HIPAA Security Rule

-* 164.316(a) - Policies and Procedures
-* 164.316(b)(1)(i) - Documentation

 ## Maintenance of Policies